bhf/joining-new-teams/README.md

 | All projects | io.aeron.driver.media | 97.7% (42/43) | 87.9% (306/348) | 81.2% (1268/1562) |

 This means the coverage is dependent upon cross-project unit tests.
-It was at this point I realised Martin Thompson is only human :-o